Essential gene

 Essential genes are indispensable genes for organisms to grow and reproduce offspring under certain environment.
 However, being essential is highly dependent on the circumstances in which an organism lives.
 For instance, a gene required to digest starch is only essential if starch is the only source of energy.
 Recently, systematic attempts have been made to identify those genes that are absolutely required to maintain life, provided that all nutrients are available.
 Such experiments have led to the conclusion that the absolutely required number of genes for bacteria is on the order of about 250–300.
 Essential genes of single-celled organisms encode proteins for three basic functions including genetic information processing, cell envelopes and energy production.
 Those gene functions are used to maintain a central metabolism, replicate DNA, translate genes into proteins, maintain a basic cellular structure, and mediate transport processes into and out of the cell.
 Compared with single-celled organisms, multicellular organisms have more essential genes related to communication and development.
 Most of the essential genes in viruses are related to the processing and maintenance of genetic information.
 In contrast to most single-celled organisms, viruses lack many essential genes for metabolism, which forces them to hijack the host's metabolism.
 Most genes are not essential but convey selective advantages and increased fitness.
+Genome minimization studies have also revealed a limited number of genes that though not essential, they are rarely eliminated when constructing minimal metabolic networks, suggesting that it is difficult for metabolism to be re-routed.
 Hence, the vast majority of genes are not essential and many can be deleted without consequences, at least under most circumstances.